 What to Expect

 There is more than one type of acupuncture.
-Traditional Chinese Medicine, French energetic acupuncture, Korean hand acupuncture, Myofacial acupuncture, Japanese acupuncture, and Auricular acupuncture are a few of the different traditions available.
+Traditional Chinese Medicine, French energetic acupuncture, Korean hand acupuncture, Myofascial acupuncture, Japanese acupuncture, and Auricular acupuncture are a few of the different traditions available.

 Is It Effective?